huggingface/blog/perceiver.md

 - user: nielsr
 ---

-<h1>Perceiver IO: a scalable, fully-attentional model that works on any modality</h1>
+# Perceiver IO: a scalable, fully-attentional model that works on any modality

 ### TLDR